 Redirect, redirect, redirect.
 As often as I can, instead of just saying “no” to my toddler having milk, I try to redirect their attention to something else.
 That might include a yummy snack, a hug, some tickles, a game, a toy, something interesting near us like a butterfly or airplane in the sky.
 You get the point.
 Find something to distract them with instead fo continuously saying no.

 Know when to give it and when to hold your ground.
 This is a tough one that you just have to follow your gut on.
 The point of this is to try to reduce the amount of time you are breastfeeding and eventually wean them.
 But if you’re doing it gently and slowly it means you are still going to be breastfeeding for a while.
 So how do you find that balance between continuing to meet their emotional and physical needs while beginning to get a little space from your nursling?

-The answer is truly up to you, and takes intuition and knowing your child.
+The answer is truly up to you on when and how to wean a toddler from breastfeeding, and takes intuition and knowing your child.
 I know when my little ones really need a little boob time when they are truly upset and need comfort vs. when they have the more typical 2-year-old meltdown that is akin to saying no to getting a toy at Target.
 It’s still totally valid for them to be upset when hearing the answer is “no,” but as a mother, you can usually tell the different types of upset, why they are mad, and how best to support them.
 Sometimes supporting them means letting them go ahead and nurse, and sometimes it is holding that boundary while empathizing with their emotions, maybe offering a hug or a kiss instead.